AlAleksandrov/lensmaster_pro_2.0/README.md

 - **Bookings by Status** (pending / confirmed / cancelled)
 - **Bookings by Source** (how clients heard about the studio)
 - **KPI Cards**: total productions, equipment, packages, bookings, confirmed bookings

 ---

+## 🔌 API Functionality

+LensMaster Pro includes a REST API for bookings and service packages, implemented with **Django REST Framework**.
+The API currently exposes endpoints for listing, creating, and retrieving selected data from the `bookings` app.

+### Available endpoints

+#### Service Packages
+- `GET /api/service-packages/`
+  - Returns a list of active service packages.
+  - Supports:
+    - filtering via `ServicePackageFilter`
+    - search by `name` and `description`
+    - ordering by `price` and `duration_hours`

+- `GET /api/service-packages/<int:pk>/`
+  - Returns the details of a single service package.

+#### Booking Requests
+- `GET /api/booking-requests/`
+  - Returns a list of booking requests.
+  - Supports:
+    - filtering via `BookingRequestFilter`
+    - search by `first_name`, `last_name`, and `email`

+- `POST /api/booking-requests/create/`
+  - Creates a new booking request.
+  - If the request is made by an authenticated user, the booking is linked to that user automatically.

+### Permissions

+- **Service packages**
+  - Read access is available to authenticated and anonymous users.
+  - The list endpoint returns only active packages.

+- **Booking requests**
+  - Both listing and creating booking requests require authentication.

+### Serializers

+The API uses serializer-based validation for:
+- `ServicePackage`
+- `BookingRequest`

+For booking requests:
+- `user` and `status` are read-only
+- authenticated users are attached automatically on create

+### Notes

+The API is focused on the `bookings` app and is ready for future extension with additional endpoints if needed.

+---